Openmesh-Network/core-resource-aggregation-poc/README.md

 The code for file sharing, splitting and all that.

 # Notes
-- The IPFS chunking thing breaks a thing up into 256
+- The IPFS chunking thing breaks a thing up into 256kb blocks

 # TODO:
+## Bugs
-- ipfsInstance.Start() is blocking so gossip doesn't run
+- [X] ipfsInstance.Start() is blocking so gossip doesn't run
+- [X] Nodes only seed half the data they store???
+Or maybe metadata makes it look doubled?
+    - turns out i was calling make() on the leaves and setting the size instead of the cap 🤦
+- [ ] Xnode-1 doesn't shutdown gracefully
+- [ ] Xnode-1 takes up double the storage it should.
+Maybe blockstore is duplicated??
-- IPFS
+## IPFS
     - Self assign storage
         - Nodes have a picture of what data is available
             - *Compromise*: Internal list of all sources